All sealed up: Sea mammal's morning trip to Bunnings

 A juvenile fur seal that was nearly run over by a vehicle on State Highway 1 in Raumanga this morning ended up inside Bunnings Warehouse just as staff opened the gates for deliveries.

-Bunnings complex manager Sarah Yates thought her staff at Goods Inwards (GI) were joking when they rang to inform her about the seal about 6.30am today.
+Bunnings complex manager Sara Yates thought her staff at Goods Inwards (GI) were joking when they rang to inform her about the seal about 6.30am today.

 When she arrived at the store, the seal was slowly making its way towards the lights inside.